wdecoster/nanopore_flanders_website/content/projects.md

 ## Win Free PromethION Sequencing!

 Submit your project proposal for a chance to win **free sequencing on two PromethION flow cells**, generously sponsored by Oxford Nanopore Technologies and organized by the Neuromics Support Facility.
 Projects will be evaluated based on scientific merit.
+We will offer sequencing for **two selected projects**, on two PromethION flow cells per project.

 ### Prize Details